Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Healing from a ruptured bladder, bruised kidney, or lacerated kidney can take weeks to months.
 While recovering, the patient is not only suffering from pain but is also losing income.

-If you or a loved one were involved in a car accident and suffered from any symptoms, please do not hesitate to contact us.
+If you or a loved one were injured in a car accident, please get in touch with us.
 Our Eason & Tambornini auto accident lawyers in Sacramento can help you understand why painful urination is common after a car accident.
 We will also help you know the symptoms of a ruptured bladder, bruised kidney, and lacerated kidney.
-Call our office if you’re experiencing painful urination after a car accident–our car accident attorneys are here to assist.